ZBNZGIT/arr-stack-media-server/README.md

    # Start all containers
    docker-compose up -d

+---

-🌐 Access Web Interfaces
+## 🌐 Access Web Interfaces

-Once the containers are running, access the services using the URLs below:
+1. **Once the containers are running, access the services using the URLs below:**
 | Service      | Port | URL                                            |
 | ------------ | ---- | ---------------------------------------------- |
 | Jellyfin     | 8097 | [http://localhost:8097](http://localhost:8097) |